What is the Means Test in Kentucky?

 The means test is not something to stress over.
 There are no right or wrong answers.
 The purpose of the means test is simply to look at your personal income and compare it to the state median in order to see if Chapter 7 bankruptcy is an option.

-One of our experienced bankruptcy law attorneys can review the specific details of your financial situation and assist you in pursuing the option that will grant the fresh financial start desired.
+If you are interested in filing for Chapter 7 and are not sure if you qualify based on the Means Test, contact our team for help.
+One of our experienced bankruptcy law attorneys can review the specific details of your financial situation and assist you in pursuing the option that can help you achieve financial freedome.

 Request a free consultation with one of our attorneys today.